Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 View of O’Brien’s Inisheer Castle, Ireland

 The castle is believed to have been built in the year 1400 by the O’Brien family.
-It was, however, taken by the O’Flahertys family in 1582 and then was captured by Cromwell’s New Model Army in 1652.
+It was, however, taken by the O’Flahertys family in 1582 and then captured by Cromwell’s New Model Army in 1652.

 What remains of the castle is one of the best Inisheer ruins.
 While it’s an impressive sight from afar, one the best things to do in Inis Oirr is to step inside the dilapidated castle and take in the views from the castle grounds.